-Be sure to visit my FREE Resource Library to download an easy to fill out budget worksheet to help work through all the steps here in this post.
+Be sure to join the Stepping Stones to FI weekly newsletter and access the FREE Resource Library to download an easy to fill out budget worksheet to help you work through all the steps in this post!

 Your household budget is like your blueprint for happy and healthy finances.
 That blueprint provides financial guidance, direction and planning.
 You’re simply not going to make much progress without it.